Bookkeeper

 and after each ViPErLEED calculation.

-It moves input and output files to a history
+It moves input and output files to a history directory, keeps the main

 folder organized, and tracks all relevant changes.